mulle-c/mulle-utf/dox/API_INFORMATION.md

 # Functions

-The information functions always skips the BOM.
+The information functions always skip the BOM.
 If you use `mulle_utf32_information` and friends to figure out the lengths of strings in various decodings its easy to make this error: